 The trustees of the charity have concluded that there are no material uncertainties related to events or conditions that may cast significant doubt on the ability of the charity to continue as a going concern.
 The trustees are of the opinion that the charity will have sufficient resources to meet its liabilities as they fall due.
-The most significant areas of judgement that affect items in the financial statements are detailed above.
-With regard to the next accounting period, the year ending 31 March 2023, the most significant issues that affect the carrying value of the assets held by the charitable company are the availability of grants and funding from institutions, family foundations and other agencies and general economic conditions on the level of commercial sources of income.
-STIR has been able to convert 90% of its renewals and is expecting to raise GBP £1.7 million cash by the end of March 2023.
+With regard to the next accounting period, the year ending 31 March 2024, the most significant issues that affect the carrying value of the assets held by the charitable company are the availability of grants and funding from institutions, family foundations, individual donors and other agencies and general economic conditions on the level of commercial sources of income.
+STIR has been able to secure grant commitments for approximately £ 2million up until March 2025.